mjsottile/fsharp-dsl-example/presentation/index.md

 #### EDSLs

-- All but the syntax.
+- All but the syntax and *syntax* error reporting.
-- Embedding requires working out all of the details.
+- Embedding requires working out all of the other details.

-- Moving to standalone is an exercise in parsers.
+- Syntax is an exercise in parsing.
+- Error reporting is a subtler, trickier matter.

+---

+#### EDSLs and error reporting

+- EDSL resides in host language.
+  - Syntax errors are host language syntax errors

+- Confusing to DSL users to see host language detail
+  - Especially if sugar provided by DSL intends to hide host

 ***

 ### Why is FP so nice for (E)DSLs?

+- Rich type systems
+- Very good symbolic programming facilities
+- Lots of runtime and language infrastructure for free

+---

+#### Type systems

-- Rich, extensible type systems w/ H-M type inference
+- Rich, extensible type systems
+  - H-M type inference
   - Not the same as type "inferrence" like C++ auto keyword

-- ML-derivatives are very good at symbolic programming
+> Rich, strong type system === lightweight formal verification for free!

+---

+#### Symbolic programming

 - Manipulation of structures
 - Lots of syntactic sugar = very expressive, very compact
 - Strong types = keep manipulations safe

+---

-- Languages provide lots for free
+#### Infrastructure for free

 - Closures
 - Memory management + GC
 - First-class functions
 - Pattern matching

-> Rich, strong type system === lightweight formal verification for free!

 ***